czue/pegasus-docs/deployment/heroku.md

 Pegasus supports deploying to Heroku as a standard Python application or using containers.

+Before getting started, first take the following steps in Heroku:

+1. In the Heroku dashboard, create a new app.
+2. Set up the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line) and run `heroku login` locally.

 ### Building using Heroku's Python support

 To deploy with Heroku's Python module, first set up Pegasus using the "heroku" deploy platform option.